 Dictionary definitions of “Socialism” don’t seem to fit the way it’s often used.
 For example Merriam Webster tells us Socialism is “collective or governmental ownership and administration of the means of production and distribution of goods,” which sounds a lot like Communism.
 The term “Socialism” is most often used to describe government support for and management of social programs, namely, disability insurance, education, mass transportation, roads, and health care, all those services all people need but cannot be expected to pay for out of pocket because they require the pooling of community resources with democratically agreed-upon regulations.
 The free market provides for the basic needs of the individual, and a government provides for the basic needs of collective civilized society that takes care of its own.

 The question, What is Socialism? comes down to this: How does the government raise funds for social services?
-By owning the country’s natural resources outright, taxing corporations that own natural resources, taxing personal income, charging user fees or with Public Bank funds?
+By owning the country’s natural resources outright, taxing corporations that own natural resources, taxing personal income, charging user fees or by creating the funds for that purpose?

 Government Ownership of Natural Resources